Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Your BMI Should Be Under 30

 Many people don’t understand that liposuction is not a procedure that helps someone attain their ideal weight.
-Candidates for liposuction are in fairly good shape but have annoying pockets of fat resistant to diet and exercise.
+It is important to have realistic expectations when considering liposuction: Liposuction is not a cure for obesity or a weight loss program replacement.
+In fact, some of the best candidates for liposuction are already in fairly good shape but have annoying pockets of excess fat resistant to diet and exercise.
 If you are substantially above your target weight, you will have to lose weight before body contouring with liposuction can be effective.

 Start with your Body Mass Index (BMI).
 Even though it’s not a perfect measurement, your BMI is one of the factors taken into consideration.
 It is a simple calculation using your weight and height to determine the decision to operate.

 To make it easier for you to get a good idea if liposuction is for you, we have created a BMI calculator.
 Go ahead and calculate your BMI, then use the following guidelines: